 Ko Hong belongs to 13 small islands which are located in Than Bok Khorani National Park.
 All 13 paradise islands form the Mu Ko Hong group.
 Ko Hong (Room Island) is the largest island among them and often referred to as paradise island.
 It is surrounded by beautiful limestone cliffs, turquoise waters and lagoons.
 To enter this park you will be asked to pay around 300 Baht the person.
 Travelfish (one of the best travel guides for Southeast Asia) describes the classical boat tours as a bad experience and definitely not as something enjoyable.
 They also suggest you to take a private tour.
 And honestly, we would do that as well.

 Travelfish says: “arranging a private boat will allow you to leave earlier and reach some of the islands before they’re overrun.
 This way you can also decide where to go.
 Rather than follow the big tour boats, you might ask to stop at less-frequented islands, like Ko Lao Riam, Ko Pakka and Ko Daeng.”

 We do believe Ko Hong group is still worth a visit.
 Just make sure you take a private boat to choose when and where you want to go.

 9. KO LANTA

-After exploring beautiful Krabi, we recommend to head to Ko Lanta from Krabi.
+After exploring beautiful Krabi, we recommend you to head to Ko Lanta from Krabi.

-This is not a day trip and if you decide to go to Ko Lanta we recommend you to stay there at least for a couple of days.
-There are many companies which organize shuttle buses from Krabi Town.
+This is not a day trip and if you decide to go to Ko Lanta it makes sense to stay at least for a couple of nights.
+There are many companies that organize shuttle buses from Krabi Town.
 It takes around 3 hours to get to Ko Lanta.

-Ko Lanta is one of these islands which are still not discovered by many tourists.
+Ko Lanta is one of these islands which still fly more or less under the radar.
 It is a very nice island with a laid-back atmosphere and many beautiful beaches.
 Just rent a scooter and drive around to find your little piece of paradise.

 10. KO PHI PHI